Call Clayton Leverett:

 The Facts:

-~ 9 miles from Llano, pavement your front gate
+~ 9 miles from Llano, pavement to your front gate

 ~ 2.75 gallon per minute water well